Prion

 Cat[71] Feline spongiform encephalopathy (FSE)

-Nyala, Oryx, Greater Kudu[63] Exotic ungulate encephalopathy (EUE)
+Nyala, oryx, greater kudu[71] Exotic ungulate encephalopathy (EUE)

 Ostrich[73] Spongiform encephalopathy

-(unknown if transmissible)
+(unknown whether transmissible)

 Human Creutzfeldt–Jakob disease (CJD)[71]